ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 *  Reference: [{{&SELF}}

-Clients can use this resource type to discover a group membership resource at at the KDC.
+Clients can use this resource type to discover a group membership resource at the KDC.

 ## AIF Media-Type Sub-Parameters {#aif}